California Microtia and Ear Surgery

 Revision Medpor and Supor

 As with rib-based surgery for microtia, implants can also require revision surgery.
 The approach can depend on severity of the problem.
-The reconstructed ear can be revised in certain situations or it can be completely rebuilt.

-Laser hair removal after surgery
+Laser hair removal

-Rib-Cartilage or Implant-Based Microtia Surgery
+Rib-Cartilage or Implant-Based?

 Which One is Better?